 Contenido supervisado por nuestro equipo Moonz

-Doctor Elena Lisa has a Degree in Dentistry from the European University of Madrid and is specialised in Orthodontics and Dentofacial Orthopaedics by Hospital San Rafael of Madrid.
+Dr Elena Lisa has a degree in dentistry from the European University of Madrid and is qualified in orthodontics and Dentofacial Orthopaedics by Hospital San Rafael of Madrid.
 Since 2010, she has been working exclusively as an orthodontist and has extensive experience in the most demanded orthodontic systems: clear aligners (Invisalign and Spark), lingual orthodontics (Incognito) and self-ligating braces (Damon).
 She is also a member of the Spanish Orthodontic Society (SEDO).